 The source of this information is the hospitals and surgical centers themselves: one big for-profit hospital chain, Hospital Corporation of America, and also other hospitals and surgical centers posting online prices, including these and others: Surgery Center of Oklahoma, Regency Healthcare in New York City, Rochester General Hospital in Rochester, N.Y.; Banner Health in Arizona.

 The procedures are a mix of in-patient (childbirth, treatment for chest pain) and outpatient (mammogram, MRI, endoscopy).
 Different hospitals and surgical centers do different procedures, of course.
 Many states are represented, some with one provider and some with many.
+(Editor’s note: The menu on this page lists only states where we have prices in this specific database.
+For our bigger database, go to this page on our site.
+Note that some states will have only Medicare prices, but in places where we have partners, there will be many more prices.)

 The pricing comes with conditions or caveats.
 Surgery Center of Oklahoma posts its prices online, and describes its prices as binding and guaranteed.
 HCA posts prices online and describes them as estimates only.
 Each of the other sources of pricing has its own conditions and stipulations; Rochester General, for example, is clear to say that doctor and anesthesiologist will charge separately.
+(Update: Rochester General has removed its prices from its web site, and replaced its pricing with a page offering to quote an estimate.)

 Why are we listing prices?